Issue 11, 2025

 Abstract

-Several Sc-admixed garnet single crystals of the general composition (Gd,Sc)3(Sc,Al)5O12:Ce and the well-established Gd3Ga2.7Al2.3O12:Ce (GGAG:Ce) one were grown by the micropulling down method.
-Their optical, luminescence and scintillation characteristics were measured and mutually compared to optimize further the former compositions and reveal the reason of their lower scintillation performance with respect to GGAG:Ce.
-Correlated experiments of time-resolved luminescence and scintillation spectroscopies further completed by thermoluminescence glow curves measurement and electron paramagnetic resonance (performed on Gd-free Sc-admixed garnets) point to the Sc3+ situated at the dodecahedral site of garnet lattice as a dominating electron trap which creates a bottleneck in scintillation mechanism of the Sc-admixed garnets.
-It is mainly responsible for the degradation of scintillation efficiency in comparison with GGAG:Ce despite nearly the same effect of Sc and Ga in lowering the conduction band edge in these multicomponent garnets.
-Calculations of the electronic band structure confirm that the 3d energy levels of Sc3+ at the dodecaheral site are situated in the forbidden gap in the Sc-admixed garnets
+Several Sc-admixed garnet single crystals of the general composition (Gd,Sc)3(Sc,Al)5O12:Ce and the well-established Gd3Ga2.7Al2.3O12:Ce (GGAG:Ce) one were grown using the micropulling down method.
+Their optical, luminescence and scintillation characteristics were measured and mutually compared to further optimize the former compositions and reveal the reason for their lower scintillation performance with respect to GGAG:Ce.
+Correlated experiments of time-resolved luminescence and scintillation spectroscopies further completed by thermoluminescence glow curve measurement and electron paramagnetic resonance (performed on Gd-free Sc-admixed garnets) indicate that Sc3+ is situated at the dodecahedral site of the garnet lattice as a dominant electron trap, creating a bottleneck in the scintillation mechanism of Sc-admixed garnets.
+This is mainly responsible for the degradation of scintillation efficiency in comparison with GGAG:Ce despite nearly the same effects of Sc and Ga in lowering the conduction band edge in these multicomponent garnets.
+Calculations of the electronic band structure confirm that the 3d energy levels of Sc3+ at the dodecahedral site are situated in the forbidden gap in Sc-admixed garnets.

 Supplementary files